chrisfarnham/seefarblog/_sections/First_Contact.md

 ![](contact_map.png "Lexington, MA to Fredericksburg, VA")

 Chuck was loud and clear - he reported the same for my signal on his end.
-If you look at his profile page he definitely has a great antenna so he was able to pull in my lighweight 20 watt signal.
+If you look at his profile page he definitely has a great antenna so he was able to pull in my lightweight 20 watt signal.

 We exchanged call signs, talked about our radio setups and he coached me a little bit and wished me luck.
 Chuck was friendly and welcoming.